astronomer/astro-sdk/python-sdk/docs/astro/sql/operators/load_file.rst

 #. **GCS to Bigquery** - only applicable when using native path(for details check -:ref:`load_file_working`)

     When loading data from ``GCS`` to ``Bigquery``, we by default use the native path, which is faster since the schema detection and pattern are processed directly by ``Bigquery``.
-We can also process multiple files by passing a pattern; for a valid pattern, check `Bigquery doc <https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload>`_ and look for the sourceUris filed.
+We can also process multiple files by passing a pattern; for a valid pattern, check `Bigquery doc <https://cloud.google.com/bigquery/docs/reference/rest/v2/Job#jobconfigurationload>`_ and look for the ``sourceUris`` field.

 Inferring file type